 - Determine the physical properties of chimney structures

-Artificial tracers have been successfully used in land-based CCS projects but have yet to be fully tested for use in marine storage systems.
-A range of chemically and isotopically distinct substances will be added to the CO2 in the controlled release experiment.
-This will allow us to assess their suitability as sensitive tracers of gas movement through the marine environment, to quantify the volume and rate of release, and to investigate how the CO2 interacts with the sediments.
+Artificial tracers have been successfully used in land-based CCS projects but until now have not been fully tested for use in marine storage systems.
+A range of chemically and isotopically distinct substances were added to the CO2 in the STEMM-CCS controlled release experiment.
+This allowed us to assess their suitability as sensitive tracers of gas movement through the marine environment, to quantify the volume and rate of release, and to investigate how the CO2 interacts with the sediments.

 - Detect, locate and quantify CO2 leakage from the controlled sub-seabed CO2 release experiment (WP1)

 - Assess the utility of artificial and natural tracers of CO2 in the marine environment

 - Develop effective methodologies for quantification of CO2 fluxes across the seabed and dispersion in the water column

 - Develop coupled and nested model systems to assess CO2 and tracer dispersion in sediments and the water column for a range of leakage scenarios

 Innovation and technology development formed the core of STEMM-CCS.
 From major engineering challenges to improvements in the detection of CO2 escape, the project went beyond the current state-of-the-art in crucial areas that will provide confidence in the large-scale roll-out of operationally safe and environmentally sound CO2 storage in offshore geological reservoirs.
 This innovation included the design and application of new techniques and strategies, as well as the development and improvement of instruments and platforms for the detection and quantification of CO2 escape.